Glossary

 Self Hosted Video

-Storing and streaming video from your own infrastructure — maximum control over branding, data, and player behavior.
+Storing and streaming video from your own infrastructure for maximum control over branding, data, and player behaviour.

 SEO